-Galápagos – Santa Cruz
+Galápagos Part 2 – Santa Cruz

-posted in: Fact & Fiction | 0
+posted in: Live & Learn | 0

 Travel Tip: visit the Galápagos in mid December through late January.
 You will pay peak season prices but the rare and exotic animals are busy breeding.
 This means tortoises have to make their way to the shore, guaranteeing you will catch a glimpse of them traversing their natural habitat.
 It also means sea lion pups and baby penguins are playful, after a few months they are no longer interested in people.

-This one “chased” me for several seconds
+This living dinosaur “chased” me for several seconds

 Underwater Galápagos